 Develop Important Skills

-Not only will you earn money by working on campus, you’ll start building important skills that will help you throughout your career.
-You might not think working at UTEP would have anything to do with your future career as a physician, writer, accountant, or whatever your professional goal may be, but dig a little deeper and you’re sure to find many connections.
+Not only will you earn money by working on campus, but you’ll also start building important skills that will help you throughout your career.
+You might not think working at UTEP would have anything to do with your future career as a physician, writer, accountant, or whatever your professional goal maybe, but dig a little deeper and you’re sure to find many connections.
 By working at UTEP, you will develop essential transferable skills like time management, customer service, communication, leadership, and more.